krother/online_teaching_survival_guide/disruptive_behavior.md

 Or maybe it is their way of saying *"Hello"*

 IMAGE KLINGON GOOD DAY TO DIE
+ Heghlu'meH QaQ jajvam (Today is a good day to die)

 ### 3. Find out what is going on

 IMAGE 1ON1

-It may also help to let off some steam by running a team.
+It may also help to let off some steam by running a feedback round with the team.
 Cards feedback.

-Do not start a huge discussion, because its a big gamble
+Do not start a huge discussion, because it is likely to make matters worse.

 ### 4. Have a Code of Conduct